edoburu/django-any-urlfield/docs/index.rst

 Welcome to django-any-urlfield's documentation!
 ===============================================

-The ``any_urlfield`` module offers a model field to select URLs to internal models or entering an external URLs.
+The ``any_urlfield`` module provides an improved URL selector that supports both URLs to internal models and external URLs.

 This addresses is a common challenge in CMS interfaces;
-where providing a ``URLField`` makes it hard to enter internal URLs, while providing a ``ModelChoiceField`` makes it too inflexible.
+where providing a :class:`~django.models.URLField` makes it hard to enter internal URLs, while providing a ``ModelChoiceField`` makes it too inflexible.

 .. figure:: /images/anyurlfield1.*